 - Add the onion and cook until it's soft.
 You may have to add some oil if the sausages are very lean.

-- Add the carrots and apple and stir round until they start to melt into each other.
+Add the carrots and apple and stir round until they start to melt into each other.
+Add a splash of water if it becomes dry.

-- Stir in the flour, gravy powder, mace and cayenne pepper.
+Stir in the cornflour, gravy powder, mace and cayenne pepper.
 Add enough freshly boiled water to cover.
-Simmer until the sausages are done, and the sauce is nice and gloopy.
+Bring to a fast boil so the sauce becomes gloopy.

 - Now for the crumble topping.
 Grate the cheese.
 Rub the butter into the oats, and mix the cheese in.

-- Put the sausage mixture into an ovenproof dish, or individual dishes, and sprinkle on the topping.
-Cook in a hot oven until the sauce bubbles and the top is golden.
+Put the sausage mixture into an ovenproof dish, or individual dishes, and sprinkle on the topping.
+Cook in a hot oven until the sauce bubbles and the top is golden- approximately 20 minutes.

 - Cook some potatoes and veg while your crumble is in the oven, and serve with shed-loads of gravy!